getodk/central/.github/ISSUE_TEMPLATE/patch_release.md

   - `git switch -d vXXXX.X.Y` (the `central-backend` release tag created above)
 - [ ] If the patch includes `central-frontend` changes, update `FRONTEND_VERSION` in `docker-compose.yml` to the tag of the `central-frontend` release created above.
 - [ ] Commit the updates using a new branch (e.g., `update-versions`).
 Create a new PR for the branch.
   - If the only change/PR to the `central` repository is these updates, target the `master` branch.
-Otherwise, target the patch branch.
+Otherwise, target the hotfix branch.
 - [ ] 🔎 Review the PR.
 Verify that the `server` diff links to the expected commit hashes and that `FRONTEND_VERSION` matches the `central-frontend` release tag.

 ### Merge